 Ipsos Mori ranks London 3rd in its 2017 Top Cities ranking.
 While New York and Abu Dhabi have taken the leading positions, London is still the number one city in Europe, with Paris positioned just one spot lower.

-According to the Innovation Cities 2016-17 ranking and the more recent Dynamic Cities index, London is Europe’s most vital city.
+London lost its leading position in the Innovation Cities ranking, dropping one position in the 2018 index that is currently topped by Tokyo.
+However, according to the Dynamic Cities index, London is still Europe’s most vital city.
 The latter puts London on first position in five of the six fundamental pillars of the study: infrastructure, interconnection, inspiration, innovation and investment.
 Only the pillar of inclusion has a slightly lower score.

 London and sustainability